alexa-labs/workshop-in-skill-purchasing/next-steps.md

 TODO - finish this page

-* Setup CLI in your preferred development environment
+* Setup CLI in your preferred development environment In today's workshop, we used Cloud9.
+If you want to setup the ASK CLI on your local machine instead of using Cloud9, follow the directions [here](https://alexa.design/cli).

 * Add ISP’s to your skill
 * Consider adding additional analytics within your skill
 * Conduct a Beta Test (tweet me and I’ll be a beta tester for your skill)